 How Long Do I Have to Sue a Hospital?

 Millions of people entrust their health and safety to medical professionals daily, believing they are in good hands.
-This trust is a testament to the high standard of care that hospitals are expected to uphold.
+This trust is a testament to the high that hospitals are expected to uphold.
 However, there are instances when this trust isHow Long Do I Have to Sue a Hospital broken, and healthcare providers fail to meet this standard, leading to medical errors that harm patients.
-This is what we refer to as medical .
+This is what we refer to as .

 Medical malpractice occurs when a healthcare provider’s action or inaction deviates from the accepted standard of care, directly harming a patient.
 Examples of medical malpractice include misdiagnosis, birth injuries, and .
 These errors can have severe consequences, damaging the trust in doctor-patient relationships and causing significant harm.